 A: Yes.
 A senior judge can preside over a settlement conference so long as the judge in the court the senior judge is appointed to serve has jurisdiction to preside over settlement conferences.
 Senior judges may also receive payment under the Senior Judge Statute for senior judge services with respect to settlement conferences.

-For counties participating in the Mortgage Foreclosure Trial Court Assistance Project (MFTCAP), senior judges not being compensated under the Senior Judge statute are permitted to serve as facilitators and receive payment from STAD for such service (currently the rate is approximately $50 per settlement conference held).
+For counties participating in the Mortgage Foreclosure Trial Court Assistance Project (MFTCAP), senior judges not being compensated under the Senior Judge statute are permitted to serve as facilitators and receive payment from the Office of Court Services for such service (currently the rate is $100 per settlement conference held).
 However, a senior judge being compensated under the MFTCAP would not receive “credit” toward the required 30 days, nor would time served be counted against the senior judge’s court.

 Q: Who is a proper party to commence a foreclosure action involving a promissory note and mortgage?